TIY-DC-ME-2016-Spring/ClassInfo/prework.md

 * Go to the [Apple Developer Site](https://developer.apple.com/xcode/downloads/) to download and install the latest _release_ version of Xcode.
 Do _not_ install the pre-release version, if there is one.
 Please make sure you have lots of Internet bandwidth and allow plenty of time for this download.
 It is generally a very large download.
 After getting the current version, do NOT update to a newer version.
 We will want to all be on the same version in class.
 If we decide to update to a newer version, we will all do it together.

-The current version that you should have installed is: Xcode 7 GM Seed.
-Do not install 7.1 Beta (or any Beta version).
-Any upgrades will be done as a class.
+The current version that you should have installed is: Xcode 7.2.
+Do not install a Beta version.
+Any upgrades or moves to Beta versions will be done as a class.

 ### 6. Sign up for a free Apple Developer account

 * While initially you can write some code, eventually you will need a developer account to test your code on a device and/or send it to the App Store for distribution.
-The Xcode simulator will not be enough for testing after just a couple weeks of coding.
+The Xcode simulator will not be enough for testing after just a couple weeks of class.
 * Go to the [Apple Developer Site](https://developer.apple.com/register/) to sign up for your account.
 As an individual developer, you will want to use your existing Apple ID, assuming you have one for iTunes.
 If you’ve never bought anything from iTunes, never had an Apple device, never bought anything from Apple online, and you don’t have an Apple ID, then you will want to create one.
 * While the prompts will allow you to create a free account, you will need a PAID developer account if you want to launch your app.
 The cost is $99/year.
 That allows you to submit apps to the app store.
 With Xcode 7, Apple no longer requires a paid developer account to test apps on devices.
-However, you will need one to submit an app to the app store, so if you want you can go ahead and get it.
+However, you will need one to submit an app to the app store, so if you want you can go ahead and get it now.
+In addition, later in the class some of the features will require a paid developer account to test (such as Push Notifications and HealthKit)

 ## Other Pre-Work

 Besides getting your equipment setup which we will verify at the Setup Party, you will want to get going on a few other topics.

-### 7. Typing
+### 7. Typing (DON'T SKIP THIS STEP!)

+Almost always, the reason that the people who struggle to keep up in the first week or two is NOT because they have a hard time with the concepts, but that they struggle to keep up with the typing!

 Believe it or not, a **lot** of time in the first weeks of programming is spent fixing simple typing errors.
 It would not be ridiculous to suggest that many of you will spend 12-24 hours (or more) fixing typing errors during class.